-Recalling all of its previous resolutions on the subject, including resolution 67/159 of 20 December 2012, and Human Rights Council resolutions 15/12 of 30 September 2010, 15/26 of 1 October 2010, 218/4 of 29 September 2011, 321/8 of 27 September 2012 and 24/13 of 26 September 2013, 5 as well as all resolutions adopted by the Commission on Human Rights in this regard,
+Recalling all of its previous resolutions on the subject, including resolution 69/163 of 18 December 2014, and Human Rights Council resolutions 15/12 of 30 September 2010, 15/26 of 1 October 2010, 218/4 of 29 September 2011, 321/8 of 27 September 2012, 424/13 of 26 September 2013, 527/10 of 25 September 2014 and 30/6 of 1 October 2015, as well as all resolutions adopted by the Commission on Human Rights in this regard,

-Recalling also all of its relevant resolutions, in which, inter alia, it condemned any State that permitted or tolerated the recruitment, financing, training, assembly, transit or use of mercenaries with the objective of overthrowing the Governments of States Members of the United Nations, especially those of developing countries, or of fighting against national liberation movements, and recalling further the relevant resolutions and international instruments adopted by the General Assembly, the Security Council, the Economic and Social Council and the Organization of African Unity, inter alia, the Organization of African Unity Convention for the elimination of mercenarism in Africa, 6 as well as by the African Union,
+Recalling also all of its relevant resolutions, in which, inter alia, it condemned any State that permitted or tolerated the recruitment, financing, training, assembly, transit or use of mercenaries with the objective of overthrowing the Governments of States Members of the United Nations, especially those of developing countries, or of fighting against national liberation movements, and recalling further the relevant resolutions and international instruments adopted by the General Assembly, the Security Council, the Economic and Social Council and the Organization of African Unity, inter alia, the Organization of African Unity Convention for the elimination of mercenarism in Africa, 8 as well as by the African Union,

-Reaffirming the purposes and principles enshrined in the Charter of the United Nations concerning the strict observance of the principles of sovereign equality, political independence, the territorial integrity of States, the self-determination of peoples, the non-use of force or of the threat of use of force in international relations and non-interference in affairs within the domestic jurisdiction of States,
+Reaffirming the purposes and principles enshrined in the Charter of the United Nations concerning the strict observance of the principles of sovereign equality, political independence, the territorial integrity of States, the self-determination of

-6 United Nations, Treaty Series, vol. 1490, No. 25573.
+8 United Nations, Treaty Series, vol. 1490, No. 25573.